sympy/sympy/doc/src/contributing/new-contributors-guide/writing-tests.md

 ```

 This passes the doctest, and something along these lines would be fine a
 normal test.
-But in a docstring example, it is much clearer to just show the actual output
+But in a docstring example, it is much clearer to just show the actual outpu

 ```
 # BETTER